Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 ## Acknowledgements and contact

 Project made in collaboration with Dr. SM Labib from the Department of Human Geography and Spatial Planning at Utrecht University.
-This is a project of the Spatial Data Science and Geo-AI Lab, conducted for the Applied Data Science MSc degree.
+This is a project of the Spatial Data Science and Geo-AI Lab.

 | Name        | Email                       |
 |-------------|-----------------------------|